 Where you choose to stay in Chicago should depend on the sights you want to see and how much time you have.
 If you only have a weekend in the city, I recommend staying Downtown in areas such as the Loop and River North.

-However, if you have a week, I recommend staying a little further out in a laid-back and less touristy area like Wicker Park or Logan Square, where accommodation can be a little cheaper.
+However, if you have a week, I recommend staying a little further out in a laid-back and less touristy area like Wicker Park or Logan Square, where accommodation is cheaper.
+Wicker Park is my favorite area once you get the main attractions out of the way.

 Below I have included a map outlining the best areas and neighborhoods to stay in Chicago if it’s your first time in the city.